roymathews/GitHub/README.md

 # MobileCart
-This project is a web-based online shopping application developed in JAVA LANGUAGE using Spring, Hibernate , MVC
+This project is a web-based online shopping application developed in Java using Spring, Hibernate and MVC